 Buffalo Safari Jeep Tour

-On my one of my trips to Custer State Park, I took a Buffalo Safari Jeep Tour by Custer State Park Resorts.
-Our tour guide drove off the gravel roads near the wildlife loop to find the buffalo herds and wild donkeys.
-Kids will love the wind in their face while riding in the open-air jeep.
+On one of my trips to Custer State Park, I took a Buffalo Safari Jeep Tour by Custer State Park Resorts.
+Our tour guide drove off the gravel roads near the wildlife loop to find buffalo herds and wild donkeys.
+Kids will love the wind in their faces while riding in the open-air jeep.

-Tours last 1½ to 2 hours and tickets are $68 for adults (12 and older) and $58 for kids under 12.
+Tours last 1½ to 2 hours, and tickets are $69 for adults (12 and older) and $59 for kids under 12.
 Reservations recommended.
-Tours run from June 1 to October 1.
+Tours run from mid-May to October 1.

-Then enjoy dinner cowboy-style with am 8-ounce sirloin steak or 1/3 pound burger, beans, coleslaw and all the fixings including some chuck wagon coffee.
-Each paying guest gets a complimentary cowboy hat and bandana along with a burger option for dinner.
+Then, enjoy dinner cowboy-style with an 8-ounce sirloin steak or 1/3-pound burger, beans, coleslaw and all the fixings, including some Chuck Wagon coffee.
+Each paying guest gets a complimentary cowboy hat and bandana, along with a burger option for dinner.

 Guided Trail Rides

 Take a guided trail ride from Blue Bell Lodge.
 Kids as young as 5 can saddle up.
-Trail ride start at one-hour long rides to all day excursions with lunch at the Blue Bell Lodge.
+Trail rides range from one-hour rides to all-day excursions with lunch at the Blue Bell Lodge.

 Little Buckaroo Ride

-If a trail ride sounds like too much, then a consider a guided ride.
-It’s perfect for first-time riders and kids ride on the back of a guided horse in the Little Buckaroo Cirle.
-Each ride is about 15 minutes and is $20 per rider.
-Reservations not required.
+If a trail ride sounds like too much, consider a guided ride.
+It’s perfect for first-time riders, and kids ride on the back of a guided horse in the Little Buckaroo Circle.
+Each ride is about 15 minutes and $20 per rider.
+Reservations are not required.
 Offered daily from 8 a.m. to noon.

 Custer State Park offers boarding for visitors who bring their horses.